Jagadguru Kripaluji Yog

-Jagadguru Kripaluji Yog (JKYog) is a spiritual and charitable non-profit organization in United States.
-It was founded by Swami Mukundananda (in 2009), a senior disciple of Jagadguru Shree Kripaluji Maharaj.
-JKYog works for physical, mental, spiritual wellness through a holistic system of Yog that includes Bhakti yoga, meditation, and spirituality.
+JKYog is a spiritual and charitable non-profit organization established in India and United States.
+It was founded by Swami Mukundananda, a senior disciple of Jagadguru Shree Kripaluji Maharaj.
+JKYog works for physical, mental, spiritual wellness through a holistic system of Yog that includes Bhakti yog, meditation, and spirituality.
 The organization also supports health care for the underprivileged and education for rural youth.

 History

-In 2009, Mukundananda, a senior disciple of Kripalu Maharaj, founded JKYog in the United States with the goal of disseminating Vedic knowledge in the western world.
+JKYog was founded with the goal of disseminating Vedic knowledge globally.
 In July 2017, JKYog established the Radha Krishna Temple, Dallas, which serves as the JKYog headquarters in United States.
+The JKYog Bhakti Ashram in Cuttack, Odisha, serves as the headquarters in India.

 Teachings

 The mission of JKYog is to serve society with both material and spiritual knowledge for complete physical, mental, intellectual and spiritual well-being.
 The teachings of JKYog include a combination of five disciplines of Vedic philosophy, which are yoga, breathing techniques, relaxation, meditation and healthy diet.

-JKYog teaches non-violence and respect for all living beings.
-JKYog requires their followers to consume a lacto-vegetarian diet for ethical and spiritual reasons.
-In 2018, JKYog published a vegetarian cookbook.